heatd/Onyx/doc/libc.md

 ## The Principle
 It's principle is that it should be light-weight AND functional.
 This will not turn into a glibc of a mess.
 ## Warnings
 Don't try to link it with a user-space program.
-You should use newlib instead (or a port of glibc if i ever try one, if it ever stops to be bloated)
+You should use newlib instead (or a port of glibc if I ever try one, if it ever stops to be bloated)